stackevo/spuduse/draft-kuehlewind-spud-use-cases.md

 services.
 However, they want to avoid any service degradation for existing traffic as well as risking stability due to large configuration changes.
-Introducing an additional service for latency-sensitive traffic that can exist in parallel to today's network service (or potentially fully replace today's service at some point in future...) helps this problem.
+Introducing an additional service for latency-sensitive traffic that can exist in parallel to today's network service helps this problem.

 ## Security, Privacy, and Trust

-An application does not benefit from wronly indicating loss- or latency- sensitivity as it has to make a tradeoff between low loss and potential high delay or low delay and potential high loss.
-Therefore there is no incentive for lying.
-A simple classification of traffic in loss-sensitive and latency- sensitive does not expose privacy-critical information about the user's behavior.
+An application cannot benefit from wrongly indicating loss- or latency- sensitivity, as it has to make a tradeoff between low loss and potential high delay or low delay and potential high loss.

+A simple classification of traffic as loss- or latency-sensitive does not expose privacy-critical information about the user's behavior; indeed, it exposes far less than presently used by DPI-based traffic classifiers that would be used to determine the latency sensitivity of traffic passing a middlebox.

 # Reordering Sensitive Services